CogRAG: Tackling Heterogeneous Cognitive Demands in RAG via Stratified Retrieval and Reasoning: Methodology: The CogRAG Framework

+A static base retriever often yields evidence that is either topically relevant but factually incomplete, or factually correct but insufficiently discriminative for complex choices.
+To mitigate the risk of reasoning over weak evidence, CogRAG introduces a dynamic feedback loop: \textbf{Cognition-Adaptive Evidence Refinement}(CAER).
+This module evaluates the initial retrieved evidence and, if deemed insufficient, triggers a targeted refinement process whose search strategy is strictly governed by the predicted cognitive route $z^*$.

-This feedback mechanism is overseen by a Judge component $J$, which evaluates the alignment between the initial retrieved evidence $E_1$, the question $q$, and its options $O$.
-The Judge processes these inputs to generate three core evaluation metrics: \begin{itemize} \item \textbf{Relevance Score ($rel$):} A scalar value ranging from 0 to 100, quantifying the overall thematic and factual relevance of the evidence to the problem. \item \textbf{Support Values ($\mathbf{s}$):} A vector $\mathbf{s} = [s_A, s_B, s_C, s_D]$, where each element (0–100) represents the degree of support for a specific option.
-A score of 100 indicates strong confirmation, while 0 indicates strong opposition. \item \textbf{Target Label ($target$):} A categorical label designated as CORRECT or INCORRECT, which identifies the nature of the question (e.g., finding the right answer vs. identifying an exception).
-Based on this label, we rank all four support values in $\mathbf{s}$ and extract the top-two scores $s_{(1)} \geq s_{(2)}$, where $s_{(1)}$ and $s_{(2)}$ denote the highest and second-highest support scores among the four options, respectively.
-The confidence margin $s_{(1)} - s_{(2)}$ captures whether the model can discriminate between the two leading candidates; the remaining scores $s_{(3)}$ and $s_{(4)}$ are excluded as they do not affect this binary decision boundary.
-The target label ensures this margin calculation remains consistent across different question types. \end{itemize}
+This feedback mechanism is overseen by a lightweight Judge component $J$, which evaluates the alignment between the initial evidence $E_1$, the query $q$, and the options $O$.
+The Judge quantifies the "readiness" of the evidence using three core metrics: \begin{itemize} \item \textbf{Relevance Score ($rel$).} A scalar value (0-100) assessing the overall thematic and factual coverage of the evidence regarding the query. \item \textbf{Support Values ($s$).} A vector $s = [s_A, s_B, s_C, s_D]$, where each element (0-100) represents the degree of evidence supporting a specific option. \item \textbf{Target Label ($target$).} A categorical indicator specifying whether the question seeks the correct statement or an exclusionary exception (e.g., "which of the following is NOT..."). \end{itemize}

-\textbf{Decision Logic for Remediation.} The system determines whether to proceed with the current evidence or trigger a remediation phase based on two critical criteria: a Relevance Check and a Confidence Margin Check.
-This decision is formalized through an indicator function:

-where $\alpha$ and $\beta$ represent predefined hyperparameter thresholds for relevance and confidence margins, respectively.
-If $rel$ falls below $\alpha$, the evidence is deemed insufficient.
-If the margin between the two leading options is smaller than $\beta$, it indicates that the model is unable to make a definitive choice due to evidence ambiguity.
-In our implementation, $\alpha$ and $\beta$ are empirically set to 50 and 35, respectively.

-Once the trigger condition is met, CogRAG+ invokes specialized remediation paths tailored to the task's cognitive level.
-For Low-Level Cognition tasks, which involve factual recall and basic comprehension, the system performs a broad, fact-centric search.
-It generates multiple queries to aggregate general knowledge and definitions, ensuring a wide coverage of the relevant domain.

-Conversely, for High-Level Cognition tasks involving complex synthesis or evaluation, the system executes an option-centric search.
-By focusing on the top two most likely options identified by the Judge, the module refines queries to specifically retrieve evidence that can distinguish between them, such as comparative guidelines or specific exclusionary rules.
-The final optimized evidence $E_2$ is then filtered for redundancy, ensuring that only the most informative and distinct contexts are passed to the reasoning module, thereby maximizing both accuracy and token efficiency.